57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 1)/README.md

 }
 ```

-In this TypeScript test, calling the `stake` instruction requires a large accounts object: `user` ( signer ), `state` ( global state account ), `userStakeInfo` ( user staking data account ), `userTokenAccount` ( the user’s token account ), `stakingVault` ( the program’s vault ), etc. While this makes the client call more verbose, it brings transparency and safety.
-Before the transaction is sent, the client code explicitly defines all accounts the transaction will interact with—no hidden contextual dependencies.
+In this TypeScript test, calling the `stake` instruction requires a large account object: `user` (signer), `state` (global state account), `userStakeInfo` (user staking data account), `userTokenAccount` (the user's token account), `stakingVault` (the program's vault), etc. While this makes the client call more verbose, it brings transparency and safety.
+Before the transaction is sent, the client code explicitly defines all accounts included in the transaction.
+There are no hidden contextual dependencies in a Solana transaction.

 Additionally, on Ethereum, upgrading a contract often requires changing client code to point to a new contract address.
 On Solana, you simply deploy new program code to the same program ID, achieving seamless upgrades.
 All business data remains untouched in their accounts because data and logic are decoupled.
 Since the program address doesn’t change, client code remains compatible.

-If you want deeper architectural context for the code patterns in this article, revisit “EVM vs Solana: From Account Models to Execution Logic,” which provides a more systematic conceptual background.
+If you want deeper architectural context for the code patterns in this article, revisit "How to Migrate an Ethereum Protocol to Solana — Preamble," which provides a more systematic conceptual background.

 ## Tooling Comparison

-Understanding the mindset shift isn’t enough.
-To put these ideas into practice, you need to get comfortable with a different, ecosystem-specific toolchain.
-From language to standard libraries, Solana’s ecosystem differs significantly from Ethereum’s.
+To put these ideas into practice, you may want to get comfortable with a different, ecosystem-specific toolchain.
+From language to standard libraries, Solana's ecosystem differs significantly from Ethereum's.
 The table below summarizes key differences to help you build a new mental map quickly.

 | **Domain**                | **Ethereum Ecosystem**                | **Solana Ecosystem**                  | **Key Notes**                                                                                                                                                                                                                                                                                                                                                                                         |
 | :------------------------ | :------------------------------------ | :------------------------------------ | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |